-Provision 11.4 of the 2018 Code provides for a company's constitution to allow for absentia voting at general meetings of shareholders.
-Our Constitution currently does not, however, permit shareholders to vote at general meetings in absentia (such as via mail, email or fax).
+Provision 11.4 of the 2018 Code provides for a company's constitution to allow for absentia voting at general meetings in absentia (such as via mail, email or fax).
 We will consider implementing the relevant amendments to the Constitution if the Board is of the view that there is a demand for such alternative methods of voting, and after we have evaluated and put in place the necessary security processes to facilitate in absentia voting, and prevention measures against errors, fraud and other irregularities.
-Shareholders nevertheless already have the opportunity to communicate their views on matters affecting the company even when they are not in attendance at general meetings as each shareholder is allowed to appoint up to two proxies to vote on his behalf at the meeting through proxy forms sent in advance.
+Shareholders nevertheless already have the opportunity to communicate their views on matters affecting the Company even when they are not in attendance at general meetings as each shareholder is allowed to appoint up to two proxies to vote on his behalf at the meeting through proxy forms sent in advance.
 Institutional shareholders are allowed to appoint multiple proxies, so indirect investors who hold shares though nominee companies or custodian banks or through a CPF agent bank may be appointed as proxies to attend, speak and vote at the AGM.